mitogen-hq/mitogen/docs/api.rst

         :returns:
-            `(msg, data)` tuple, where `msg` is the :py:class:`mitogen.core.Message` that was received, and `data` is its unpickled data part.
+            `(msg, data)` tuple, where `msg` is the :class:`mitogen.core.Message` that was received, and `data` is its unpickled data part.

     .. py:method:: get_data (timeout=None)

-        Like :py:meth:`get`, except only return the data part.
+        Like :meth:`get`, except only return the data part.

     .. py:method:: __iter__ ()

-        Block and yield `(msg, data)` pairs delivered to this receiver until :py:class:`mitogen.core.ChannelError` is raised.
+        Block and yield `(msg, data)` pairs delivered to this receiver until :class:`mitogen.core.ChannelError` is raised.

 Sender Class